 After you have made sure that the scenario works as expected, you can create a load test that will use it.
 You can create a new test or modify the single-user test by adding more virtual users to it.
 We will modify the single-user test as it is easier and does not require adding new items to the project.

 To create a load test from a single-user test:

-To specify the number of virtual users in a group, enter this value in the User Count column:
+Let’s add more virtual users to the group.
+Enter the number of virtual users in the User Count column: